-And while many models exist, most payment processors will offer three popular choices: interchange plus, fixed rate and tiered pricing.
+And while many models exist, most payment processors will offer three popular choices: interchange plus, fixed rate and tiered fees.
 Let’s dive into all three and see which is the best fit for your business.

-Why Is Card Processing Pricing So Complex?
+Why Are Card Processing Fees So Complex?

 All card-based payments are subject to interchange fees.
 These are the combined fees charged by card networks and banks to run your debit and credit transactions.
 Interchange fees are driven by several factors, which include:

 - Issuing banks